Black Friday Code: DIGEST35

 3. Lower Stress and Better Sleep Quality

-The same goes for sleep—poor sleep can upset the balance of beneficial bacteria in your gut, and an imbalanced gut can negatively impact sleep.
+The same goes for sleep—poor sleep can upset the balance of beneficial bacteria in your gut, and an imbalanced gut can negatively impact your sleep.

 4. Reduced Autoimmunity